hana-tak/berriwell/README.md

 ### Features

+- **Appointment Reminder:** Keep track of your upcoming appointments to stay organized.
+- **Health Plan:** Add, edit, and view your personalized health plan tailored to your needs.
-- **Food Sensitivity Results:** Easily add, edit, and view your food sensitivities at your convenience.
+- **Food Sensitivity Results:** Easily edit your food sensitivities results at your convenience.
+This feature is based off of LifeLab's Food Sensitity Lab Test that tracks your sensitivities to over 220+ different foods.
 - **Symptom Journal:** Log any pain or unfavorable symptoms you experience in a journal to share with your doctor during appointments.
-- **Appointment Reminder:** Keep track of your upcoming appointments to stay organized.
-- **Health Plan:** Add, edit, and view a personalized health plan tailored to your needs.

 ## Implementation